 - a.
-If the Tenure Review Board determines that a tenure case requires reconsideration, the three members of the Tenure Review Board will sit together with the seven members of ATC to reconsider the case.
-The Tenure Appeal Committee will have access to the written information which ATC had in its original deliberations and any additional material specifically pertaining to the area or areas of consideration deemed inadequate by the TRB.
-The deadline for submission of additional materials shall be April 15. - b.
+If the Tenure Review Board determines that a tenure case requires reconsideration, the three members of the Tenure Review Board will sit together with the six-seven members of <a href="captraction-captractio - b.
 The Tenure Appeal Committee will hear testimony from an advocate designated by the candidate.
 The advocate may be a person in the candidate's department, the candidate's Chair, a Skidmore faculty member outside the candidate's department, or someone outside the College.
 The advocate may not be an attorney.
-By request, the advocate may be informed why tenure was not initially recommended by ATC and/or the President at a joint meeting of the President, the Dean of the Faculty/Vice President for Academic Affairs, the Associate Dean of the Faculty (faculty affairs), the Chair of ATC, the candidate, and the advocate.
-The advocate, in the presence of the candidate, has the right of access but may not photocopy the materials which ATC had in its original deliberations.
+By request, the advocate may be informed why tenure was not initially recommended by CAPTATC and/or the President at a joint meeting of the President, the Dean of the Faculty/Vice President for Academic Affairs, the Associate Dean of the Faculty (faculty affairs), the Chair of CAPTATC, the candidate, and the advocate.
+The advocate, in the presence of the candidate, has the right of access but may not photocopy the materials which CAPTATC had in its original deliberations.
 Whenever testimony is given by the candidate or the advocate, both shall be present. - c.
 The Tenure Appeal Committee may consult with the President, the Dean of the Faculty/Vice President for Academic Affairs, the Associate Dean of the Faculty (faculty affairs), or members of the candidate's department at any time. - d.
 The operating procedures to be followed by the Tenure Appeal Committee will be made available to the candidate well in advance of the proceedings.
-The Chair of ATC shall preside over appeal proceedings. - e.
+The Chair of CAPTATC shall preside over appeal proceedings. - e.
 The Tenure Appeal Committee shall conduct a review only once. - f.
-The Tenure Appeal Committee shall convey its written recommendation based on a majority vote of the ten members to the President upon completing its deliberations.
-This recommendation shall be made to the President no later than May 1. - g.
+The Tenure Appeal Committee shall convey its written recommendation based on a simple majorit Formatted vote of the nineten members to the President upon completing its deliberations.
+Formatted recommendation shall be made to the President no later than May 1. - g.
 The President shall decide about appropriate action and shall convey the result of a review in a letter to the candidate, and shall state therein the reasons for recommending or not recommending tenure.
 The letter will be sent within 10 days of receipt of the Tenure Appeal Committee's recommendation, with copies to the Tenure Appeal Committee and the Dean of the Faculty/Vice President for Academic Affairs.